 3. Set a Sleep Schedule

-Another easy way to get yourself into the habit of falling asleep (and staying asleep) night after night is to set a schedule for yourself.
-Our circadian rhythm operates most smoothly when it follows a routine—going to bed and waking up at different times each day confuses our body and prevents us from ever establishing a real sleep schedule.
+Another easy way to get yourself into the habit of falling asleep (and staying asleep) night after night is to set a consistent sleep schedule for yourself.
+Our circadian rhythm operates most smoothly when it follows a clear routine—going to bed and waking up at different times each day confuses our body and prevents us from ever establishing a real sleep schedule.
+In turn, this makes it harder to achieve quality sleep.

 Following a strict bedtime and wake-up routine, even on the weekends and days you just want to kick back in bed, keeps your sleep-wake cycle working how it should and prevents sleep difficulties.